Workers’ Comp vs Personal Injury – What’s the Difference?

 • If a machine malfunctions in your industrial workplace due to a manufacturing defect and injures you, you may be able to file a personal injury lawsuit against the manufacturer

-• If you’re an electrician driving to a client’s home and are hit by another driver, you can pursue a personal injury claim against the at-fault driver
+• If you’re an electrician driving to a client’s home and are hit by another driver, you can pursue a personal injury claim against the at-fault driver.

 Filing both claims doesn’t mean you get double compensation.
-The benefit of filing both is that costs are distributed amongst the different parties.
+The benefit of filing both is that costs are distributed among the different parties.
 Workers’ compensation benefits are more likely to cover lost wages and medical expenses, whereas you could use a personal injury claim to cover damages like pain and suffering.

 Get expert guidance on maximizing your recovery through multiple claims.
 Call Munley Law now.